subsquid-quests/network-test-two-high-traffic-logs-squid/README.md

 The network is ready for its first stress test!
 Help with it by running this squid.

 Note: you'll need to have at least 10 tSQD to complete this quest.
 Obtain them by doing other quests first.

+> [!TIP]
-If you locked any of your tSQD before, check if you can unlock any at the [gateways page](https://app.subsquid.io/profile/gateways?testnet).
+> If you locked any of your tSQD before, check if you can unlock any at the [gateways page](https://app.subsquid.io/profile/gateways?testnet).

 ### I. Install dependencies: Node.js, Docker, Git.